PerEAJ/OPCTree/README.md

 ## Notation
 A OPC "tree" is built upon branches, i.e. data structs and "leaves", i.e.
 OPC variables.
-The branches can have other branches as well as leaves within them.
+The branches can have other branches as well as leaves on them.
 The branches and the leaves within a struct are called children to the parent node, i.e. the data struct.
 Children can be transferred to another temporary parent node, that parent node is then referred to as the "plastic parent" of